 Your updated guide to Innovative Finance ISAs

-This year, the elevation into the mainstream will be complete with the introduction of the new Innovative Finance ISA (IFISA), which goes live on 6 April and will allow lenders investing in peer-to-peer loans to shield interest earned on these from tax, provided that they are held within this IFISA.
+The elevation into the mainstream is now complete with the introduction of the new Innovative Finance ISA (IFISA), which went live on 6 April 2016 and allows lenders investing in peer-to-peer loans to shield interest earned on these from tax, provided that they are held within this IFISA.

 What is an Innovative Finance ISA?

-The possibility that equity crowdfunding could be included within the IFISA is ongoing, but as it stands peer-to-peer lending platforms will be the sole providers of the product.
-One thing that must be remembered is that, unlike a cash ISA, there will be no cover from the Financial Services Compensation Scheme for money held within an IFISA.
+The possibility that equity crowdfunding could be included within the IFISA is ongoing, but as it stands peer-to-peer lending platforms are the sole providers of the product.
+One thing that must be remembered is that, unlike a cash ISA, there is no cover from the Financial Services Compensation Scheme for money held within an IFISA.

-Will I be able to transfer my existing ISA money into an IFISA?
+Am I able to transfer my existing ISA money into an IFISA?

 But remember that you can only subscribe new funds with one ISA manager within each category in the same financial year, though you can choose how much of your annual ISA allowance you want to allocate to each one.

-Will I be charged a fee for opening my IFISA, and will the rates be the same?
+Will I be charged a fee for opening my IFISA, and are the rates the same?

-No. We have no plans whatsoever to charge a fee for opening an IFISA with Lending Works.
+No. We do not charge a fee for opening an IFISA with Lending Works.
 So, whether you choose to make use of the new ISA wrapper or not, you will not incur any fees for lending.

 Will I be able to transfer my existing P2P loans into an IFISA?

-At the moment, the answer is no. It is something which has been discussed at length during the consultation, but government legislation has put an end to any hopes for those hoping to transfer existing P2P investments into the new IFISA wrapper.
-That said, we will continue to discuss options and mechanisms with HMT, with the hope that we can achieve this goal.
+The short answer is no. It is something which was discussed at length during an HM Treasury and FCA consultation, but government legislation has put an end to any hopes for those hoping to transfer existing P2P investments into the new IFISA wrapper.

 Are there any workarounds for transferring my existing P2P loans into an IFISA?

-The only available option as the legislation currently stands would be to exit your existing loans and buy new loans within an IFISA.
-However, we understand this is not a great customer experience, hence our drive to continue working with HMT on a better solution.
+The only available option as the legislation currently stands would be to exit your existing loans and buy new loans within an IFISA (Quick Withdraw in the case of Lending Works).

 What is the Personal Savings Allowance (PSA), and how can I use it to my advantage?

 As mentioned above, you’ll be free to transfer existing funds from your Cash and/or Stocks & Shares ISA to your new IFISA.
-However, it’s worth considering whether to first make use of your Personal Savings Allowance (which also comes into effect on 6th April).
-With the PSA, basic rate tax payers will be able to shield interest (on savings accounts and peer to peer loans) of up to £1,000 per year from tax, while for higher-rate tax payers this figure drops to £500.
+However, it’s worth considering whether to first make use of your Personal Savings Allowance.
+With the PSA, basic-rate taxpayers will be able to shield interest (on savings accounts and peer to peer loans) of up to £1,000 per year from tax, while for higher-rate tax payers this figure drops to £500.
 So for a higher-rate tax payer, you’re looking at shielding a capital amount of roughly £10,000 from tax via the PSA alone, before even starting to use your ISA allowance.
 Bear in mind too that returns from Stocks & Shares ISAs will not be eligible for the PSA.

 For more information on the Personal Savings Allowance, please click here.

-In the short run, it is anticipated that the P2P sector will rocket to £50 billion by 2018 as a result of IFISA (and, to a lesser extent, the Personal Savings Allowance).
+In the short run, it is anticipated that the P2P sector will rocket to £50 billion by 2020 as a result of IFISA (and, to a lesser extent, the Personal Savings Allowance).
 And in the long run, there is every chance that this exponential growth will continue.
-The basis for long-term success for both platform and investor through IFISA is solid foundations.
+The basis for long-term success for both platform and investor through the IFISA is solid foundations.
 We’ve been putting ours in place, one brick at a time.
-And we’re excited for you to start reaping the benefits very soon!
+And we’re now excited for you to start reaping the benefits!

 - Innovative Finance ISA: The force to awaken P2P lending